mcandre/popcopy/README.md

 # ABOUT

-popcopy recursively copies files and folders to the desired destination path, excluding patterns you don't want copied.
+popcopy recursively copies child file(s) to the desired destination path, excluding patterns you don't want copied.

 # EXAMPLE